iagonunez/Docker-servarr-installation/README.md

 ## Installation
 To install the programs give execution permissions to install.sh with ```chmod +x install.sh``` and run wiht ```sudo ./install.sh```.

+This code is for educational purposes only and I'm not responsible for any unlawful use of the programs.